nakszor/crud-user-admin-ts/README.md

 409 Conflict: if the user tries to update his email to an email that already exists on the database.
 500 Internal Server Error: if an error occurred while retrieving the list of users.

+Route: DELETE /users/:id

+Description:
+Does a soft delete on the user account changing the key "active" to false.
+Only users with admin permission are allowed to desactivate other users accounts, regular users can desactivate their own accounts.

+Parameters:
+- id (number): The ID of the user account to delete.

+Headers:
+- Authorization: A valid JWT token in the format "Bearer <token>"

+Errors:
+401 Unauthorized: if the user is not authenticated.
+403 Forbidden: if the user is authenticated but does not have admin permission and it's trying to delete another user account.
+409: when a user tries to desactivate an inactive user.
+500 Internal Server Error: if an error occurred while retrieving the list of users.

+Route: PUT /users/:id

+Description:
+Reactivate the user account changing the key "active" to true.
+Only users with admin permission are allowed to activate other user accounts.

+Parameters:
+- id (number): The ID of the user account to activate.

+Headers:
+- Authorization: A valid JWT token in the format "Bearer <token>"

+Errors:
+401 Unauthorized: if the user is not authenticated.
+403 Forbidden: if the user is authenticated but does not have admin permission and it's trying to delete another user account.
+409: when a user tries to desactivate an inactive user.
+500 Internal Server Error: if an error occurred while retrieving the list of users.

+Route: POST /login

+Description:
+This route authenticate the users and return a JWT token so they can acess the service.
+It expects a JSON object containing the user's email and password in the request body.

+Example of Request Body to create a regular user (without admin permission):

+{
+  "email": "teste@mail.com",
+  "password": "1234"
+}

+Return:

+{
+	"token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJhZG1pbiI6dHJ1ZSwiaWF0IjoxNjc5OTYzNTk3LCJleHAiOjE2Nzk5NjcxOTcsInN1YiI6IjEifQ.LnmqG53i4gHMEU7p1_GfxU1sBXTLuyAC9fdyRzc5S8E"
+}

+Errors
+400 Bad Request: if the request body does not contain the right data types.
+401 Unauthorized: if the user tries to login with wrong password/email or if it is an inactive user.
+500 Internal Server Error: if an error occurred while retrieving the list of users.